InfinityAlgo-Academy/LightHouse/readme.md

 * **[SpeedVitals](https://speedvitals.com)** - SpeedVitals is a Lighthouse powered tool to measure web performance across multiple devices and locations.
 It has various features like Layout Shift Visualization, Waterfall Chart, Field Data and Resource Graphs.
 SpeedVitals offers both free and paid plans.

+* **[Lighthouse Metrics](https://lighthouse-metrics.com/)** - Lighthouse Metrics gives you global performance insights with a single test.
+You can also monitor your websites on a daily or hourly base.
+Lighthouse Metrics offers free global one-time tests and performance monitoring as a paid feature with a free 14-day trial.

+* **[Auditzy](https://auditzy.com)** - Auditzy™ is a robust website auditing & monitoring tool which lets you analyze your web page(s) pre-user journey.
+Analyze the Competitor Health Metric, Core Web Vitals, and Technology.
+Compare your web pages with your competitors to understand where you are leading or lagging.
+Real-time notification with Slack.
+Have Seamless Collaboration with Multiple Teams.
+Automate your Audits hourly, daily, weekly, and so on.
+It has a free trial with pay as you go plans.

 ## Lighthouse Integrations in non-Web Perf services

 * **[PageWatch](https://pagewatch.dev/)** — PageWatch is a tool to find problem pages on your website.
 It provides insights into spelling errors, layout issues, slow pages (powered by Lighthouse) and more.
 PageWatch is offered via free and paid plans.